 This bag is great for toting around electronics.
 It has excellent padding for a laptop or tablet with Velcro keeper straps to secure the internal sleeves.
 There are lots of pockets to stash cords, and the main compartment accommodates a 17-inch laptop.

 In the driving rain, we chose to stash our tablet in the sleeve on the back of the bag, which has a more confidence-inspiring, weatherproof flap.
 However, this may not have been necessary — the whole bag does well in the rain, thanks to an internal liner.
 Just be sure not to overstuff, as the fabric on the sides doesn't overlap.

 Imagine wearing your favorite sweatpants — soft, supple, easy to move around in — and you have an idea of what it's like to use the Edge messenger bag.
 The flap opens easily, and the soft and supple all-natural cotton canvas is pleasant to use.

-The Edge is a durable and nicely priced messenger bag.
-It was not the most versatile.
-In fact, the Edge was fairly limited in its scope of application, but at the ridiculously low price of $49.99, combined with the fun pocket design and overall likeability, we had to give it our secondary Best Buy Award for a Tight Budget.
+This is a durable and nicely priced messenger bag, though it's not the most versatile.
+If we're being honest, the Edge is fairly limited in its scope of application.
+However, when you consider the price, combined with the fun pocket design and overall likeability, we had to give it a Best Buy Award.

 Fun Fact: the Edge ECO was featured on the Big Bang Theory show.
-See clip.
+Watch it!